AndersDeath/diary2/000-current.md

 # 27 July - Thursday - Yerevan - 301 day of immigration

 I had an amazing interview this morning.
 I presented a case to them.
 It was cool again.
 Tomorrow I also should do a lot.
 It will be hard.
 I really need to have a short rest.
 It's just hard.
 I really wait for Ksusha because I feel loneliness.
 You know that I don't like to be like that.
 Also I had a horrible conversation with Suman.
 It so hard to loose him.
-I like to work with him and
+I like to work with him and this is not fair.